 Students re-entering ATA College will have their academic records reviewed and a determination made on qualification for re-entry.
 Any student approved to re-enter the College from a financial aid warning or suspension status will automatically be placed on financial aid warning until SAP as previously outlined has been met.
-The College reserves the right not to re-admit a student who has been dropped or withdrawn for academic, disciplinary, and/or adverse criminal background.
+The College reserves the right not to re-admit a student who has been dropped or withdrawn.
+Re-entering students complete a re-entry questionaire.
+This questionaire is reviewed by ATA administrative staff.